xahmol/DMBoot/README.md

 **Add start options via the Filebrowser**

-* Start options can be added to menuslots 0-9 via the Filebrowser.
+* Start options can be added to menuslots 0-9 and A-Z via the Filebrowser.
 This can be either running an executable program, or booting a specific disk image.
-* For this, first choose **F** for filebrowser.
+* For this, first choose **F1** for filebrowser.
 You will get a screen like this:
   ![](https://github.com/xahmol/DMBoot/raw/main/pictures/dmboot%20-%20filebrowsermenu.png)
 * Full instructions for the filebrowser are below.
 Here only the quick instructions to add an option to the startmenu.
 * Select your desired drive target as highlighted (white border) by switching to the correct column (only applicable for 80 column mode) by the **<-** (left arrow) key and/or pressing **F2** until the desired device number is selected.